Microsoft Flight Simulator: Microsoft Flight Simulator (2020)

 On June 9, 2019, as part of their E3 conference announcements Microsoft revealed that they would be bringing back the Flight Simulator series with an updated release, simply titled Microsoft Flight Simulator.
 On the same day, Microsoft launched a new website for the title and posted a teaser video on their Xbox YouTube channel.
 The new version features tight integration of ground satellite data and Microsoft's own Azure AI into the simulator's engine to generate near-photorealistic graphics.
 Asobo Studio is the lead developer.

 The game is Microsoft's first simulator since Microsoft Flight in 2012.
 In addition to the PC release it was also released for the Xbox Series X and Series S, making it the first entry in the Microsoft Flight Simulator series to be released for a gaming console.
 The Windows PC version of the simulator was released on August 18, 2020.
-Microsoft Flight Simulator launched for Xbox Series X and Series S on July 27, 2021.
+Microsoft Flight Simulator launched for Xbox Series X and Series S on July 27, 2021 and can be played on the Xbox One with Cloud Gaming from Xbox Game Pass.

+Microsoft Flight Simulator 2024

+On June 11, 2023, during the Xbox Games Showcase Microsoft revealed a trailer for Microsoft Flight Simulator 2024, which was captioned "the next generation of the legendary franchise."
+It was released in November 2024.